whaynes/STCW23/jekyll/assessments/Engine/OICEW-8-2E.md

 ### Condition

-{{ "Aboard ship or in workshop, given one of the following types of valves: safety valve, steam trap, quick closing valve, drain valve or relief valve, and other equipment needed to complete the task." | markdownify }}
+Aboard ship or in workshop, given one of the following types of valves: safety valve, steam trap, quick closing valve, drain valve or relief valve, and other equipment needed to complete the task.

 ### Performance requirement